ChaosDonkey06/Stats-ML4Genomics/README.md

 These 4 viruses cause mild or no symptoms on the first infection of the virus but on the secondary infection disease is severe by a mechanism named Antibody Dependent Enhacement (ADE, cite).
 The severity of disease on the secondary infection

 **data.** sequence data from all 4 serotypes of dengue virus: DENV1, n=1026 sequences, DENV2=796, DENV3=625 and DENV4=477, for a total of 2924 sequences.
-The sequences are already aligned and each one have 10188 bp.
+The sequences are already aligned and each one has 10188 bp.

 From the data I created a phylogeny that represent the evolutionary history of that DENV.
 We will use both the sequence data and the phylogeny to investigate/ask how does sequence data (genotypic information) could be leveraged to predict a viral phenotype?
 In this case we will investigate